Patel-Riya-D/task8/README.md

 ## 📊 Silhouette Scores for Different K

-To determine the best number of clusters, we computed Silhouette Scores for different values of K:
+To determine the best number of clusters, I computed Silhouette Scores for different values of K:

 | K (Clusters) | Silhouette Score |
 |--------------|------------------|